David-Arbelaez/StackOverflowQuestions-API-/README.md

-# StackOverflowQuestions-API-
+# StackOverflowQuestions (API)

-An executable to get the last unanswered questions on the popular website.
+An executable to get the latest unanswered questions on the popular website and sort them in an excel file. <br/>

+Just download the executable and run it.